privacygmail cleanupemail security

 • No server queries needed

-• Instant re-analysis without network calls
+• Instant re-analysis with no network calls

 Step 5: Actions (Unsubscribe, Delete)